joysterr/trendsentimentanalysis/README.md

 ## Datasets
 Please click on [this link](https://drive.google.com/drive/folders/19AwC_aP13RTJBK7Xx2J0-Q50W14Nmam8?usp=share_link) to view the datasets used/required to train/test the models. </br>
-Citrations can be found within each ipynb file.
+Citrations can be found within and in each ipynb file.

 # Future Plans:
  - Search filters to be able to fine-tune tweets gathered i.e based on location, etc.